lovexyn0827/MessMod/README.md

 ![](https://raw.githubusercontent.com/wiki/lovexyn0827/MessMod/media/explosion-ray-demo.png)

-***Server-side hitboxes***: Don't always believe the hitboxes provided by F3 + B because they are adjusted by the client to make movements smoother and don't "keep up with" the server-side when the entity is moving.
+***Server-side hitboxes***: Don't always believe the hitboxes provided by F3 + B because they are adjusted by the client to make movements smoother and move slower than the one on the server when the entity is moving.
 Sometimes vanilla hitboxes could even be missing if the server has experienced a very long tick but the client hasn't.

 ![](https://raw.githubusercontent.com/wiki/lovexyn0827/MessMod/media/server-synced-box-demo-0.png)